Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

-If you like wandering around in an open world, shooting people or walking over them for fun, GTA series is your fix.
-There is a reason millions of copies are sold as soon as any new game from the series comes out.
-It’s about time we admitted that people love creating mayhem, playing havoc and being reckless without bearing any consequences.
+If you like wandering around in an open world, shooting people, or walking over them for fun, the GTA series is your best bet.
+There is a reason that millions of copies are sold as soon as any new game from the series comes out.
+It’s about time we admitted that people love creating mayhem, playing havoc, and being reckless without bearing any consequences.

-It’s understandable if you have gotten bored of roaming around the same streets.
+It’s understandable if you have gotten tired of roaming around the same streets.
 You probably remember all of them by heart by now.
-There is nothing wrong in trying something new.
-Take a look at my compilation of some games like GTA series with similar aesthetics and gameplay.
+There is nothing wrong with trying something new.
+Take a look at my compilation of some games similar to the GTA series with similar aesthetics and gameplay.

 1. Saints Row 4